eddieantonio/blog/_posts/2018-07-30-why-i-made-yet-another-cree-syllabics-converter.md

 My solution was to create a [Python library][pypi] that is **free and open source**.

-It does handles all the issues previously mentioned.
+It handles all the issues previously mentioned.
 Try it with the following test cases:

  - [Maskekosihk trail](https://crk-orthography-demo.herokuapp.com/#!sro:Maskekosihk%20trail)